 echo $name; // Output: John Doe

-In this example, we’re assigning the value ‘John Doe’ to the variable $name
+In this example, the null coalescing assignment operator assigns the value ‘John Doe’ to the variable $name.
+If $name is null, the value ‘John Doe’ will be assigned to $name.

 Wrapping Up

-So, the Assignment operators are an essential tool for any PHP developer, allowing you to perform calculations and operations on variables and assign the results to other variables in a single statement.
+we’ve taken a comprehensive look at the different types of PHP assignment operators and how to use them.
+Assignment operators are essential tools for any PHP developer, facilitating calculations and operations on variables while assigning results to other variables in a single statement.